 Ranked among the nation’s top public universities, the University of Tennessee Knoxville is the flagship campus of Tennessee’s premier land-grant institution.
-We are a campus that thrives on excellence, innovation, and tradition, including a rich tradition of leadership and public service.
-Locally, nationally, and globally, Volunteers serve and shape communities by giving back and leading the way.
+We are a campus that thrives on excellence and innovation, rooted in a rich tradition of leadership and public service.
+Locally, nationally, and globally, Volunteers shape communities by giving back and leading the way.
 Explore our open faculty positions and see what it means to be Volunteer!

 We know how much is possible when we unite individual talents and aspirations, put compassion front and center, and step forward together as Volunteers.
-We need you to help us realize our strategic vision, which is focused on creating a word enriched by our ideas, improved through our action, and inspirited by the Volunteer spirit of service and leadership.
+We need you to help us realize our strategic vision, which is focused on creating a world enriched by our ideas, improved through our actions, and inspired by the Volunteer spirit of service and leadership.
 Hear from our Chancellor, Provost, and other campus leaders about our bold new strategic vision.

 The University of Tennessee Knoxville is committed to supporting faculty so they can thrive and succeed.
 With a strong mentoring program across the career lifespan, manageable teaching loads, competitive start-up funds, and university support for teaching and research innovation and success, faculty members at UTK are poised to make a difference.

 We offer several programs to help faculty grow and learn, connect with others from across campus, and pursue their career goals.

 - Research Development Academy